thesofproject/sof-docs/developer_guides/firmware/component-tutorial/tut-i-basic-fw-code.rst

 Identifier for Logging
 ======================

 Components use Universally Unique Identifiers (UUIDs) for logging.
-Go to :ref:`uuid-api` documentation for basic information about UUIDs in FW and how to generate one for your component.
+Refer to the :ref:`uuid-api` documentation for basic information about UUIDs in FW and how to generate one for your component.

 The example UUID generated for the amplifier component is *1d501197-da27-4697-80c8-4e694d3600a0*.